SAP-archive/cloud-platform-workflow-virtual-event/exercises/07/readme.md

 ### 4. Set up authentication for the request

 The Cloud Foundry (CF) Workflow APIs are protected with OAuth 2.0, and the API Hub handles that for us, specifically using the "Client Credentials" flow.
-In order to make the call in Postman, we need to take the variable values we specified in our environment and use them in Postman's OAuth 2.0 configuration for retrieving an access token, which is what's requested and used in such a flow.
+In order to make the call in Postman, using the same authentication approach, we need to take the variable values we specified in our environment and use them in Postman's OAuth 2.0 configuration for retrieving an access token, which is what's requested and used in such a flow.

-:point_right: Switch to the "Authorization" tab of the request and, for the type, select "OAuth 2.0".
+:point_right: Switch to the "Authorization" tab of the request and, for the type, ensure that "OAuth 2.0" is selected.
 This should give you the possibility of setting things up for requesting and using OAuth 2.0 access tokens as employed in the OAuth flow we want to use:

 ![OAuth 2.0 authorization type settings](oauthtype.png)